-As of February 2, 2020 and February 3, 2019, there were no material unrecognized tax benefits.
+If recognized, \$0.3 million of the Company's unrecognized tax benefits as of January 31, 2021, would affect the Company's effective tax rate.
 The Company does not anticipate that there will be a material change in the balance of the unrecognized tax benefits in the next 12 months.
 Any interest and penalties related to uncertain tax positions are recorded in income tax expense.
-There were no amounts recorded as tax expense for interest or penalties for the years ended February 2, 2020, February 3, 2019 and January 28, 2018.
+There were no amounts recorded as tax expense for interest or penalties for the years ended February 2, 2020.

 The Company files income tax returns in the United States federal jurisdiction and in various state jurisdictions.
-Federal tax returns for tax years beginning January 1, 2016, and state tax returns for tax years beginning January 1, 2015, are open for examination.
+Federal tax returns for tax years beginning January 1, 2017, and state tax returns for tax years beginning January 1, 2016, are open for examination.